 - Develop or plan your routine.
 Developing a routine that you can stick to is one key to success.
 If your routine is maintainable and realistic, you will lose motivation.
 The routine should inspire you each day to keep moving toward your goal.
 I start my day with exercise, coffee, and a smoothie.
 If I stick to this plan 5-6 days a week, I have met my goal, and it prevents me from straying from my diet goals.
 The exercise improves my focus and calms me.
 This stress reduction reduces the negative energy that induces dietary splurges.

 - Take a breather.
 A short nap or time resting can improve focus and motivation.
 I usually lay flat in my office and just meditate thinking about my breathing.
 Sometimes, I fall asleep, but often I just think about my next step to relieve stress.
-It helps remove obstacles to good motivation.
+It helps remove obstacles to right motivation.

 - Be your own cheerleader.
 Dieting and weight loss have peaks and valleys.
 To be successful, you need to help build your own support.
 Give yourself some credit when you achieve a goal or step toward success.
 It will build confidence in yourself and ultimately increase your motivation.
 If you do not build your own motivation, you will ultimately fail.
 Optimism builds on itself.
-If you acknowledge your own successes with self-celebration, you will build more and more optimism.
+If you acknowledge your own successes with self-celebration, you will produce more and more confidence.
 Pushing yourself with thoughts of positivity creates more and more motivation and inspiration.

-The bottom line: Only you can defeat your weight loss goals so maintain motivation and lose the weight for good.
+The bottom line: Only you can defeat your weight loss goals so maintain motivation and lose weight for good.